-I am an Assistant Professor of Computer Science, Creative Technologies, Information Science, and Aerospace Engineering at the University of Colorado Boulder.
-I direct the Interactive Robotics and Novel Technologies Laboratory (IRON Lab), housed within the ATLAS Institute.
+I am an Assistant Professor of Computer Science at the University of North Carolina at Chapel Hill.
+Previously, from 2015–2021 I was an Assistant Professor of Computer Science, Creative Technologies, Information Science, and Aerospace Engineering at the University of Colorado Boulder, where I primarily worked within the ATLAS Institute.
 I received my Ph.D. in Computer Science from the University of Wisconsin–Madison, where I was a member of the Human-Computer Interaction Laboratory.
 Prior to UW, I received degrees in both Computer Science and History from Boston College.

-I work at the intersection of robotics and human-computer interaction (HCI) to investigate how novel technologies can mediate interactions between people and autonomous systems.
+I direct the Interactive Robotics and Novel Technologies Laboratory (IRON Lab), where I lead an interdisciplinary group of researchers working at the intersection of robotics and human-computer interaction (HCI) to investigate how novel technologies can mediate interactions between people and autonomous systems.
 My research draws on methods from human-robot interaction (HRI), cognitive science, and design to build new algorithms, interfaces, and interactive systems that empower users to accomplish their goals.
 Currently, I am particularly interested in:

 - Investigating the interplay between robotics and virtual, augmented, and mixed reality technologies

 - Crafting new tools that make robot programming easier, more efficient, and even enjoyable

 - Advancing the capabilities of robotic technologies to provide assistance in specific applications, including space exploration, emergency response operations, organic synthesis and other chemistry procedures, and collaborative manufacturing